I was going to do a review of a wonderful premium-branded sports sedan, but things did not turn out the way it was supposed to end.

 This is the kind of car you want to celebrate with.
 Any occasion would do.
 However, as I mentioned before, things did not turn out as I hoped…

-On February 5, I left my house/V&R Headquarters in Robbinsdale, Minnesota just after 5:30 PM to get some dinner I made my usual exit out of the icy alleyway, turned right to make a U-turn for a left onto Zenith Avenue North – one my usual ways towards heading anywhere south, west and east.
+On February 5, I left my house/V&R Headquarters in Robbinsdale, Minnesota just after 5:30 PM to get some dinner.
+I made my usual exit out of the icy alleyway, turned right onto Parkview to make a U-turn at York Avenue North for a left onto Zenith Avenue North – one my usual ways towards heading anywhere south, west and east.

-The roads in my neighborhood were plowed after a citywide Snow Emergency was called after Saturday’s snowfall.
+The roads in my neighborhood were plowed after a citywide Snow Emergency was called after Saturday's snowfall.
 The one thing I always felt they should do is to treat the roads to help make them melt – especially on moderately trafficked roadways – such as Zenith Avenue North.
 Two days after the snow, the air temperature was +17 degrees Fahrenheit and the roads were still caked and iced over.
-Only a few patches of wet tarmac was to be seen, but more was exposed when crossing into Golden Valley – the other side of 26th Avenue North.
+Only a few patches of wet tarmac was to be seen, but improved road conditions were ahead into Golden Valley – the other side of 26th Avenue North.

 In the middle of the block between 27th and 26th Avenues North, there is a cut in the median for a driveway entrance on the southbound side of Zenith.
 A B5.5 Volkswagen Passat wagon was waiting to turn into that driveway from the Northbound direction.
 I saw the front end jut a bit onto my lane.